madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 a finite database.
 Our initial set of facts used to kickstart `solve` is empty.
-Hence, as long as our program is finite, we have finite number of facts.[^infinite-programs] As an upper bound, if we have $N$ constants throughout the program, then for each relation $r$ of arity $k$, we can have at most $N^k$ facts.
+Hence, as long as our program is finite, we have finite number of facts.[^infinite-programs] As an upper bound, if we have $N$ constants throughout the program, then for each relation of arity $k$, we can have at most
+$N^k$ facts.
 So the number of facts we can produce is also finite.

 One place I'm being a bit loose is the monotone bit.
 What I said makes sense with sets, but we're working here with lists.
 Although `[1,2,3]` and `[2,1,3]` encompass each other, they don't compare equal using `==`.
-The reason this implementation never gets in a cycle is because `nub` function called on the amalgemation of facts in `immediateConsequence` preserves the first occurrence of each element in the list and since we prepend the already known facts before calling `nub`, `==` behaves as if it is set equality.
+The reason this implementation never gets in a cycle is because `nub` function called on the amalgamation of facts in `immediateConsequence` preserves the first occurrence of each element in the list.
+Since we prepend the already known facts before calling `nub`, `==` behaves as if it is set equality.

 If you want to sound smart explaining all of this and reduce the size of your